dnelson86/ArepoVTK/README.md

  +v0.42
   - calculate raw line integrals (do not apply TF) in addition to images
   - goal: rendering 1820^3 box
-   - custom read_ic() with selective loading of only particles in camera frustrum
+   - custom read_ic() with selective loading of only particles in camera frustum
    - split camera/image into subchunks, each handled by a separate instance
    - maskfile approach to precompute which particles each instance needs to load